Raison d’être

 exhibition view

-The work Raison d‘être finds its origin in Armenia‘s second biggest city Gyumri.
-In 2019, I participated in a research project regarding an area at the outskirts of Gyumri.
-After a catastrophic earthquacke in 1988 the Soviet Union had begun to build apartment blocks for the citizens who had lost their home.
-With the collapse of the soviet union in 1991 the construction was put on hold.
-Subsequently, the site became an abandoned area with a remarkable soviet architecture that altered and fell apart over time.
+The work Raison d‘être originates from Gyumri, Armenia's second-largest city.
+In 2019, I took part in a research project focused on an area on the outskirts of Gyumri.
+Following a catastrophic earthquake in 1988, the Soviet Union initiated the construction of apartment blocks for citizens who had lost their homes.
+However, with the collapse of the Soviet Union in 1991, the construction was halted.
+Consequently, the site turned into an abandoned area featuring remarkable Soviet architecture that altered and fell apart over time.

-Within our research group we developed and discussed possible futures of this part of the city.
-For me, it was essential to understand how this site was currently being used.
-Encounters with people became my primary objective and a starting point to think about architecture and urban planning.
+Within our research group, we explored and debated potential futures for this part of the city.
+It was crucial for me to comprehend how the site was presently being utilized.
+Engaging with people became my primary objective and a starting point for contemplating architecture and urban planning.

-Next to this study of crossing paths and „immaterial interconnection“ with a place I paid attention to material pieces, mainly industrial trash that piled up inbetween the apartment blocks.
-I felt the need to collect some materials.
-The metal parts were so distinct in shape and yet not definable in their function.
-Implemented in my work they regain functionality and a new purpose in life, holding the white wick cord in place by interlocking.
-Thereby two layers of green silk are connected.
-A soft wall evolves and speaks of interconnection, attachment, structure and fluidity.
-Furthermore, it picks up the idea of a (decorative) pattern created through repetition of the same shapes.
-A central stylistic device that is present in the Armenian architecture and culture.
+Alongside studying the intersections and "immaterial interconnections" with the place, I also focused on material pieces, particularly industrial waste accumulating between the apartment blocks.
+I felt compelled to collect some of these materials.
+The metal parts possessed distinctive shapes yet were indefinable in their function.
+When incorporated into my work, they regained functionality and found a new purpose, securing the white wick cord in place through interlocking.
+In this way, two layers of green silk were joined, giving rise to a soft wall that conveys notions of interconnection, attachment, structure, and fluidity.
+Additionally, it echoes the concept of a (decorative) pattern formed through the repetition of the same shapes—a central stylistic element present in Armenian architecture and culture.